-As discussed in section 3.0, Castlereagh St Dental Centre is operated by Dental World 1 Limited.
+As discussed in section 3.0, Ballysillan Dental Centre is operated by Dental World 1 Limited.
 Mrs Monica Shah is the Responsible Individual for Dental World 1 Limited and she nominates a member of the senior management team to undertake the unannounced quality monitoring visits on her behalf.
 We evidenced that Mrs Shah receives a copy of the report generated, for review and sign off.
-We reviewed the most recent unannounced quality monitoring visit report dated 3 October 2020.
-We evidenced that an action plan was developed, to address any issues identified during the visit, including timescales and persons responsible for completing the actions.
+We reviewed the most recent unannounced quality monitoring visit reports dated 13 March and 3 October 2020.
+We evidenced that an action plan had been developed, to address any issues identified during these visits, including timescales and persons responsible for completing the actions.
 We were told that these reports are made available for patients, their representatives, staff, RQIA and any other interested parties to read.